 Note the protrusion variant on the transparent cover to have one version that can not be dismounted on either side (in this case to retain the plastic cover from the lamp, when hanging on the ceiling)

 Fragile Wall to be punched by user

-This wall is not particularly easy to take out: wall thickness could have been thinner than that and easier to punch, but recess would likely have been more visible on the other side.
+This wall is not particularly easy to take out: the wall thickness could have been thinner than that and easier to punch, but the recess would likely have been more visible on the other side.